Algebras with a negation map: More applications

 Thus $v_{\pi(1)}\cdots v_{\pi(t)} = (-)^{\sgn(\pi)} v_1\cdots v_t.$

-When $V$ is the free module, this definition covers the one in \cite{GG}, in which $(-)$ is the identity map, and $e_i (-) e_i$ is sent to 0.
-Thus Definition~\ref{Grass1} maps onto \cite{GG}.
-Their techniques can be adapted to this situation.
+\end{defn} When $V$ is the free module, this definition, which is independent of the base, covers the one in \cite{GG}, in which $(-)$ is the identity map.
+Definition~\ref{Grass1} maps onto \cite{GG}, where $e_i (-) e_i$ is sent to 0.

-The appropriate $\tT$-triple is $(\mathcal A, \tT, (-))$, where $\tT = \{ v_1\cdots v_t: v_i \in \tT, t \in \Net \},$ the submonoid generated by $V$.
+The appropriate triple is $(\mathfrak G, \tT, (-))$, where $\tT = \{ v_1\cdots v_t: \, v_i \in \tT, \, t \in \Net \},$ the submonoid generated by $V$.